How We Work

 Process Overview

-Case Intake and Mandate
+Case Intake & Mandate

-Evidence Review and Preservation
+Evidence Review & Preservation

 Compliance Assessment

-The operator’s actions are assessed against applicable responsible gambling
+The operator's actions are assessed against applicable responsible gambling obligations and mandatory player protection standards.
+We identify the specific breach and determine the appropriate resolution path.

 Formal Operator Notice